 - From the ground position, keep your hips centered and push down through the front leg and elevate yourself.

 This Bulgarian split squat is a great alternative to a lunge and hack squat should you not have any equipment.
 With this, you will be working out the majority of your lower body.
-Your legs (when switched every few reps) will be well-worked, including your glues, hamstrings, ligaments and even your arms or back if you use a barbell or any kind of weights.
+Your legs (when switched every few reps) will be well-worked, including your glutes, hamstrings, ligaments, and even your arms or back if you use a barbell or any kind of weight.